Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 1. Vitamin D

-Exposure to the sun and consuming foods like fatty fish and mushrooms, which are rich in vitamin D and can boost your testosterone [14].
+According to a Hormone and Metabolic Research study, exposure to the sun and consuming foods like fatty fish and mushrooms, which are rich in vitamin D, can boost your testosterone [16].

 2. Zinc